 Dumbbell bench press:

-The use of dumbbells in weightlifting helps address any imbalance in the chest’s right or left side.
+Using dumbbells in weightlifting helps address any imbalance in the chest’s right or left side.
 Because it allows each side of your body to work independently; therefore, it helps you get more stabilizer muscles.
 However, don’t forget that they are hard to control in contrast to barbells.
-The use of dumbbells results in more motions both at the bottom and top of the movement.
+Using dumbbells results in more motions, both at the bottom and top of the movement.

 Always engage in dips lifts that emphasize the pecs.
-Moreover, these chest dips are an excellent alternative to the decline press.
-It is helpful to create a zipper effect in the center of your chest.
+These chest dips are an excellent alternative to the decline press.
+In addition, it is helpful to create a zipper effect in the center of your chest.

-How to perform it: Firstly, grasp the dip bars firmly and then lift your body.
+How to perform it: first, clutch the dip bars and then lift your body.
 Your elbows should be straight and head in line with the trunk.
-Moreover, your wrist must be in line with your forearms.
-To stabilize your body bring one leg across the other.
+Your wrist must be in line with your forearms.
+To stabilize your body, bring one leg across the other.
 Then lower your body while bending elbows.
 Keep lowering yourself until your elbows are at 90 degrees.
-Rest for a few seconds, and then straighten your elbows to return to the starting position.
+Rest for a few seconds and then straighten your elbows to return to the starting position.

-Although it is much similar to the cable crossover, it helps to train a completely different movement pattern than bench press or pushups.
-Moreover, it works in only one pathway, thus simplifies things, and is an excellent exercise.
-In case you have a shoulder injury, avoid this lift.
+Although it is much similar to the cable crossover, it helps train a completely different movement pattern than bench press or pushups.
+In addition, it works in only one pathway, thus simplifying things, and is an excellent exercise.
+However, in case you have a shoulder injury, avoid this lift.